taskiq-python/taskiq/docs/guide/architecture-overview.md

 ## Middlewares

-Middlewares are used to modify message, or take some actions before or after task is complete.
+Middlewares are used to modify a message, or take some actions before or after the task is complete.

 You can write your own middlewares by subclassing the `taskiq.abc.middleware.TaskiqMiddleware`.